What you need to know

 Non-U.S. citizens:

 Non-U.S. citizens must present original lawful status documents at the Badge Office, such as your passport and current immigration status documents, including your visa, I-94 card, I-797 notice of approval, I-20, or other documents verifying that you are lawfully present in the United States.
-If you have questions, please contact Amy Stacks at 925-294-2410 or astacks@sandia.gov.
+If you have questions, please contact Brian Albarado at 505-382-0902 or bpalbar@sandia.gov.

 To receive your badge, you’ll report to a specific building and go to the badge office.